ChrisChros123/mp3Player/README.md

 c) making the playlist accessible on a server for other users \
 The vlcj4 library was used.

+The code can be found in the Maven_project.zip file.

 ## Usage

 The executables can be found in the RadioApp.zip folder.